Olsen OK Hunting Knife

 After 1970 and possibly until as late as 1980, the Olsen Company marketed knives made to their pattern in Solingen, Germany.
 It is unclear whether they produced any hand made knives in America during this period.
 The Olsen facility in Howard City was apparently destroyed by fire sometime between 1978 and 1980, marking the end of the original Company.
 However, a group based in Grand Rapids, Michigan apparently marketed Olsen brand knives made in Germany and Japan from about 1982 until 1985 and some Olsen branded knives from this period may have been made for them by Schrade Cutlery.

-I purchased the Olsen hunting knife that is the subject of this article in 1970 from a sporting goods retailer in Eugene, Oregon.
+The Olsen hunting knife that is the subject of this article was purchased in 1970 from a sporting goods retailer in Eugene, Oregon.
 It was the only Olsen knife they had, mixed in with a display of Buck hunting knives, and the sales clerk was unfamiliar with the brand.

 It came with a top quality sheath bearing the Olsen OK trademark.
 The sheath is made of heavy duty saddle leather, heavily stitched, with a thick, stitch-protecting spline of leather around the sides and a big 4" belt loop.
 The knife point cannot pierce the stitching.
 It is similar in design and quality to the sheaths supplied with Randall Made knives, which is to say excellent.